 Meanwhile, peel the shrimp.

 Run a small, sharp knife down the back of each shrimp.
-Pull the dark-colored vein out or scrape it out with the tip of the knife.
+Pull out the dark-colored vein or scrape it out with the tip of the knife.

 Rinse the shrimp under cold running water and pat dry.
-Repeat with all of the shrimp.

 Cover and cook on HIGH for 20 to 30 minutes, stirring about halfway through the cooking time.
 The shrimp are done when they are opaque and pink in color.